City-of-Helsinki/kukkuu-admin/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn graphql-types`
+### `yarn generate:graphql`

-Fetches the schema from backend and updates typing information.
+Fetches the GraphQL schema from backend and updates typing information.
+The configuration is written in [codegen.ts](./codegen.ts).
+Check that the environment variables are set properly to match with your API.

+### `yarn test`

+Launches the `vitest` test runner.

 ### `yarn test:browser`